 In both categories personal information including contact details that HM Coroner and his staff identify and require during the investigations are held.
 Some of this information may include special category personal data.
 All of this information is held securely.

-Hertfordshire County Council manage the Case Management System that provides the means by which data is processed.
-Deaths referred to the Coroner are recorded in this case management system.
+Hertfordshire County Council manages the case management system that provides the means by which data is processed.
+Deaths referred to the coroner are recorded in this case management system.
 In addition and where required by HM Coroner, a paper record may also be created.

 What do we use data for?
 Who we share information with and why?